Stuart Restoration: Regrant of certain Commonwealth titles

 The Instrument of Government, The Protectorate's written constitutions, gave to the Lord Protector the King's power to grant titles of honour.
 Over 30 new knighthoods were granted under the Protectorate.
-These knighthoods passed into oblivion upon the Restoration of Charles II, however many were regranted by the restored King.
+These knighthoods passed into oblivion upon the Restoration of Charles II, but many were regranted by the restored King.

-Of the eleven Protectorate baronetcies, two had been previously granted by Charles I during the Civil War – but under Commonwealth legislation they were not recognised under the Protectorate (hence the Lord Protector's regranting of them), however when that legislation passed into oblivion these two baronets were entitled to use the baronetcies granted by Charles I – and Charles II regranted four more.
+Of the eleven Protectorate baronetcies, two had been previously granted by Charles I during the Civil War, but under Commonwealth legislation they were not recognised under the Protectorate (hence the Lord Protector's regranting of them).
+When that legislation passed into oblivion these two baronets were entitled to use the baronetcies granted by Charles I, and Charles II regranted four more.
 Only one now continues: Richard Thomas Willy, 14th baronet, is the direct successor of Griffith Williams.
 Of the remaining Protectorate baronets one, William Ellis, was granted a knighthood by Charles II.

 Edmund Dunch was created Baron Burnell of East Wittenham in April 1658, but this barony was not regranted.
 The male line failed in 1719 with the death of his grandson, also Edmund Dunch, so no one can lay claim to the title.

 The one hereditary viscountcy Cromwell created for certain, (making Charles Howard Viscount Howard of Morpeth and Baron Gilsland) continues to this day.
 In April 1661, Howard was created Earl of Carlisle, Viscount Howard of Morpeth, and Baron Dacre of Gillesland.
 The present Earl is a direct descendant of this Cromwellian creation and Restoration recreation.